AdaCore/aws/readme.txt

    - If an empty name space was specificed the generated SOAP was not correct.

+   - Timeouts are now based on monotonic times (Ada.Real_Time).

    - The test-suite has been completely redesigned.
 It is now easier to run and to extend.